 Most importantly, it is not a case of going hard or go home when returning to exercise as a Mum.
 Your exercise can be high intensity, but keep it low impact, and be mindful that you don’t want to smash yourself at the gym because you still need to have the energy to effectively ‘parent’.

 It is best to avoid crunches, sit-ups and planks until you’ve regained strength through your abdominals.
 Rule out all high impact exercises such as running, jumping and skipping, instead substitute for a low impact alternative (loads of these in my Return to Exercise eBook!).
 Do not go chasing your pre-pregnancy weights and avoid heavy weighted movements and overhead exercises until you have regained some strength and control.

 If you are unsure of where to start when it comes to returning to safe, effective, and enjoyable exercise you’re your hands on your very own copy of my Returning to Exercise and Nutrition for Post Natal Recovery ebook.
 HERE.
-Use code FITBUMP for 15% off or follow along on Instagram for weekly workouts and goodness on all things pregnancy and postpartum!

 You’ve got this Mumma.
 Take time to heal and return to exercise safely, trying not to focus on weight loss or what any other mums are doing.
 It can be easy to fall into the trap of post-baby body pressure, but you, your mental health and your baby are your top priorities.
 Surround yourself with the right team and tools and you can’t go wrong!